imgurujeet/Hold-on/README.md

 No, HoldOn is lightweight and only monitors the charging state, so it uses minimal battery.

 #### Q4: Can I customize the alarm sound?
-Yes, you can set your own alarm sound from setting with availabe sounds will be adding more with future updats
+Yes, you can set your own alarm sound from setting with availabe sounds will be adding more with future updates